-- 49. Economic corridors exploit the strong growth effects of agglomeration that accompanies urbanization; these effects are amplified if quality infrastructure linkages exist and conditions are propitious for private sector investments.
-The integrated space within economic corridors relies upon free movements of labor and capital, and trade and investment flows.
-Successful corridors require economic density, as well as corridor-wide energy and transport linkages.
-Economic corridors can boost competitiveness enormously, through improved logistics, lowered costs of production of both goods and services, and enabling policies and investments for urbanization. - 50.
-CAREC countries are urbanizing rapidly.
+50. CAREC countries are urbanizing rapidly.
 Sustainable urbanization in the context of corridor development requires resilient infrastructure and connectivity, ties to a globalizing economy, human capital, and openness to trade in services, including tourism and higher education.
 In addition, border crossing conditions must be greatly eased.
 CAREC 2030 can assist its members develop urban strategies from a regional corridor perspective through integrated linkages involving infrastructure-energy, road and rail, air, telecommunications-and knowledge and technology that will enable the production of both goods and services to move up the value chain.
 CAREC can also facilitate exchanges of services between the cities and surrounding regions-education, training, health, agriculture services, logistics, tourism, services linked to city planning, and environmental services.
 Finally, an important area for cooperation is disaster risk management.
-CAREC can serve as a platform for sharing knowledge among member countries in mainstreaming disaster risk management into urban planning. - 51.
-The CAREC-supported Almaty-Bishkek Economic Corridor found strong resonance in the governments of the two countries and the two city administrations.
-16 It has been designed to attract private investments, with emphasis on agribusiness, tourism, the digital economy, smart cities, health and education, and rapid intercity transport links.
+CAREC can serve as a platform for sharing knowledge among member countries in mainstreaming disaster risk management within urban planning.

+51. The CAREC-supported Almaty-Bishkek Economic Corridor found strong resonance in the governments of the two countries and the two city administrations.17 It has been designed to attract private investments, with emphasis on agribusiness, tourism, the digital economy, smart cities, health and education, and rapid intercity transport links.
 In the next phase, CAREC 2030 will help further develop this corridor and assess the potential of other corridors in the region.